thbishop/github-commit-status/README.md

                      --context ci
 ```

-If you're using github enterprise, you can set the API endpoint like so:
+If you're using github enterprise, you can set the API endpoint with an env
+var like so:
 ```sh
 export GITHUB_API=https://github.example.com/api/v3
 ```